 PerformanceThe performance of a product or service such as the speed of a computing device.

-HealthThe perceived health benefits of a product or service.
-Saving the customer time and effort.
+HealthThe perceived health benefits of a product or service. time and effort.
 For example, locations that are close to the customer.

-ComfortFeatures that make the customer feel good such as heated seats in an automobile.The risk profile of a product or service such as an airline that is perceived as safe.
+ComfortFeatures that make the customer feel good such as heated seats in an automobile.risk profile of a product or service such as an airline that is perceived as safe.

 FunctionsFunctionality differences such as city bicycles versus mountain bicycles.Identity such as brands that are primarily associated with snowboarding culture as opposed to brands that are viewed as a skiing brand.